okrg/studio-shed/wp-content/plugins/email-subscribers/readme.txt

 == Upgrade Notice ==

-= 5.3.2 =
+= 5.3.7 =

-* New: Send emails using Sendinblue [PRO]
-* New: Send emails using Mailjet [PRO]
+* New: Added preview for workflow emails
-* Fix: Secured Icegram from reflected XSS vulnerability [Thanks to WPScan team]
+* Fix: Duplicate drafts were getting created for campaigns in some cases
+* Fix: Custom post type were not getting saved in post notification campaigns
+* Fix: Encoding issues with pepipost email sending

 == Changelog ==

+**5.3.7 (16.03.2022)**

+* New: Added preview for workflow emails
+* Fix: Duplicate drafts were getting created for campaigns in some cases
+* Fix: Custom post type were not getting saved in post notification campaigns
+* Fix: Encoding issues with pepipost email sending

+**5.3.6 (09.03.2022)**

+* New: Added support for fallback value for NAME and FIRSTNAME keywords
+* Fix: PHP warning on custom post type page
+* Fix: Welcome email issue with Rainmaker integration

+**5.3.5 (02.03.2022)**

+* New: Added ajax option for submission of forms
+* Fix: HTML Tags getting escaped from the form description
+* Update: Added support for two new regions(AF South 1 and EU South 1) in Amazon SES [PRO]

+**5.3.4 (24.02.2022)**

+* New: Integration of WooCommerce coupon in workflows [PRO]

+**5.3.3 (17.02.2022)**

+* New: Added template gallery for campaigns
+* New: Added {{POSTAUTHORAVATAR}} and {{POSTAUTHORAVATARLINK-ONLY}} keywords for Post Notification
+* New: Added option to send welcome/ confirmation email after importing of contacts
+* Fix: Improved security related to nonce validations [Thanks to WP team]

 **5.3.2 (09.02.2022)**

 * New: Send emails using Sendinblue [PRO]
 * New: Send emails using Mailjet [PRO]
-* Fix: Secured Icegram from reflected XSS vulnerability [Thanks to WPScan team]
+* Fix: Secured Email Subscribers from reflected XSS vulnerability [Thanks to WPScan team]

 **5.3.1 (01.02.2022)**